Recommended for any European traders looking for low stock and ETF fees and a good mobile trading platform

-The most innovative and exciting function within the app is the chatbot, call IBot.
+However, on its own, the most innovative and exciting function within the app is the chatbot, called IBot.
 You can use the chatbot to execute or close an order, or to get basic info quickly.

 The chatbot understands basic commands, such as “apple price” or “buy 1 apple share.”
 On top of this, you can also search for company fundamentals, like dividend yields or PE ratios.
-Some of the functions, like displaying a chart, are also available via the chatbot.
+Some other functions, like displaying a chart, are also available via the chatbot.

 Desktop trading platform

 LYNX offers a desktop platform with advanced features and great customizability.
 For these reasons, though, it is not user-friendly and is mostly recommended for advanced traders.

 |• Good customizability (for charts, workspace)||• No two-step (safer) login|